zeek/broker/doc/data.rst

      f(str); // safe use of x

 2. Applying a *visitor*.
-Since ``data`` is a variant type, one can apply a visitor to it, i.e., dispatch a function call based on the type discrimantor to the active type.
+Since ``data`` is a variant type, one can apply a visitor to it, i.e., dispatch a function call based on the type discriminator to the active type.
 A visitor is a polymorphic function object with overloaded ``operator()`` and a ``result_type`` type alias: